otuva/Lecture-Sender-Bot-py/TO_DO.md

 #Active
-- make bot token and other variables readable from text file
+- make bot token and other variables readable from text file or from a toml
 - version
 - make a log command for remotely debug
 - document more